This jewelled couscous recipe is a Persian-inspired dish made with spiced couscous, puy lentils, nuts, fruits, herbs and pomegranate arils.

 How to make this easy jewelled couscous

-- Place the couscous (toasted, if desired) into a bowl along with the turmeric, olive oil and vegetable stock.
+- Place the couscous (tip: dry toast it in a pan for extra flavour) into a bowl along with the turmeric, olive oil, lemon zest, juice and vegetable stock.

 - Cover the bowl of couscous and leave it to sit for 10 minutes before fluffing the grains apart with a fork.

-- Stir in the toasted, ground cumin, puy lentils, almonds, pistachios, sultanas and pomegranate arils.
+- Stir in the puy lentils, almonds, pistachios, sultanas and pomegranate arils.

-- Add the finely chopped herbs, the lemon juice and a further drizzle of olive oil—season with salt and pepper to taste.
+- Add the finely chopped herbs and a further drizzle of olive oil and a squeeze of lemon juice.
+Season with salt and pepper to taste.

 What to serve with jewelled couscous